MyDragonBreath/Ex-MDB-Utils/readme.md

 ### Command Watcher

 Alerts admins of pesky mod abuse.
-Places a broadcast on screen and sends a full message to the console.
+Places a broadcast on screen and sends a full message to the console to users with the PlayerPermission: ServerConsoleCommands

 | Setting | Use | Default |
 | ------- | --- | ------- |